Mookeis/CP317-W2018-G3/documents/Subby-Analysis.md

 The user opens a web browser and navigates to the Subby management tool login page.
 The user enters valid admin credentials and logs in by selecting the "Login" button.

 **Task 2: Creating a user.
-(Prerequisites: Task 1 as Administrator)** An administrator selects the "Create User" which generates a overlayed display that prompts them to fill in the following fields:
+(Prerequisites: Task 1 as Administrator)** An administrator selects the "Create User" which generates an overlayed display that prompts them to fill in the following fields:
 * Username
 * Password
 * E-mail Address